cloud-ark/kubeprovenance/README.md

 # kubeprovenance

-A Kubernetes Aggregated API Server to find out Provenance information for different Kuberentes Custom Resources.
+A Kubernetes Aggregated API Server to find out Provenance/Lineage information for Kuberentes Custom Resources.

 ## What is it?

+Kubernetes custom resources extend base API to manage third-party platform elements declaratively.
+It is important to track chronology of declarative operations performed on custom resources to understand how these operations affect underlying platform elements - e.g. for an instance of Postgres custom resource we may want to know: how many db users were created in a month, when was password changed for a db user, etc.
+For this, a generic approach is needed to maintain provenance information of custom resources.

-kubeprovenance is a tool that helps you find Provenance information about different Kubernetes custom resources in your cluster. <br/>
+kubeprovenance is a tool that helps you find Provenance information about different Kubernetes custom resources in your cluster.

-The information obtained from kubeprovenance can be used to determine how your cluster <br/>
-has evolved over time (its provenance/lineage). <br/>
+Kubeprovenance is a Kubernetes aggregated API server.
+It uses Kubernetes audit logs for building custom resource provenance.
+Provenance query operators like history, diff, bisect are defined for custom resource instance tracking.
+Provenance information is accessible via kubectl.

 ## How does it work?